brianwarner/facade/README.md

 If you discover a bunch of (Unknown) affiliations, don't panic.
 This probably means you are analyzing a repo with domains that aren't in the stock domain mappings.
-You can import config files from gitdm using the import_gitdm_configs.py script in utilities/ and run Facade with the -n option to force a rebuild of affiliation data.
+You can import config files from gitdm using the import_gitdm_configs.py script in utilities/ and run Facade with the -nfr options to force a rebuild of affiliation data.

 The main reason for tags is to be able to isolate a specific subset of data for a group of people, for example, your department at work.
 Because people and